Glaydonlima/hello-world/README.md

 # hello-world
-exercício inicial do curso back-end CubosAcademy
+Exercício inicial do curso back-end CubosAcademy no dia 20/07/2023